Anti-Chinese sentiment in the United States: Accusations of spying

-Under the Trump administration, the Justice Department launched the China Initiative to target supposed Chinese spies.
+Under the first Trump administration, the Justice Department launched the China Initiative to target supposed spies of the People's Republic of China.
 In 2018, Donald Trump's FBI Director Christopher A. Wray publicly called students and researchers of Chinese descent potential spies and said that the FBI views China "not just a whole-of-government threat but a whole-of-society threat" requiring a "whole-of-society response".

 The American Civil Liberties Union said the initiative cast broad, unjustified suspicion on Chinese American scientists and unfairly targeted them for investigation and prosecution.
 Several of the resulting prosecutions have been based on faulty grounds; they have resulted in devastating consequences for the lives of those affected.

 The Biden administration continued the initiative, despite civil-rights organizations' calls to end it.
 The Asian Americans Advancing Justice expressed "deep concern with the federal government's racial, ethnic, and national origin profiling and discriminatory investigations and prosecutions of Asian Americans and Asian immigrants".
 A 2021 survey of almost 2,000 scientists in the United States showed that more than half of scientists of Chinese descent, regardless of citizenship, feared surveillance from the US government.

 The Justice Department ended the initiative on February 22, 2022, citing perceptions of unfair treatment of Chinese Americans and residents of Chinese origin.